Sampath (Sam) Wijesinghe, DHSc, MS, MPAS, PA-C, CPAAPA, AAHIVS

 Dr. Wijesinghe is passionate about encouraging PA students (future clinicians) to consider HIV medicine as a specialty in their future practice.
 Because of the current and projected HIV provider shortage, he has initiated this effort with his colleagues at AAHIVM.
 Dr. Wijesinghe has given lectures to several PA programs in the subject of HIV specialty for PAs with the aim that PAs will step up alleviating the HIV provider shortage.

-Outside of his practice, Wijesinghe is happily married to his wife Nuwan and has two beautiful children; a 17 year old daughter, Rynee, and an 11 year old son, Ryler.
-He loves to travel with his family, listen to music, play racquetball, and ride his bicycle whenever possible.
+Outside of his practice, Wijesinghe is happily married to his wife Nuwan and has two children; a daughter, Rynee, and a son, Ryler.
+He loves to travel with his family, listen to music, play golf, hike, and ride his bicycle whenever possible.
 When he was in high school in Sri Lanka, Wijesinghe was the captain of his high school volleyball team.
 He has precious memories from his volleyball years as his team became national champions in the years 1987 and 1990.

 As for why he is an AAHIVM Member, Wijesinghe says, “As I mentioned earlier, I hope to bring all my background together and make a difference in HIV care in my community.
 I firmly believe AAHIVM is one of the most appropriate organizations for me to join in order to reach my long-term professional goals to make a meaningful difference in HIV disease.”